What horizontal analysis is, how to calculate it and why it’s essential for spotting trends in income statements and balance sheets.

 It's much less costly and more flexible than a full-time CFO, but can provide the same level of analytical depth and strategic guidance when you need it most.

-A software company reports 40% annual revenue growth, but horizontal analysis of revenue components reveals concerning trends:
+A software company reports 40% annual revenue growth, but before they bust out their party hats horizontal analysis of revenue components reveals concerning trends:

 A manufacturing company's horizontal analysis reveals: